Last updated on November 19th, 2023 at 07:06 am

 It is the climax of the Greek Orthodox year, led up to by the forty days of Lent, which itself begins with a party- Kathara Deftera (Clean Monday), when families go out flying kites on the long golden sand beaches, or on the slopes of Mount Pantocrator, and eating shellfish and other fasting food.

-Corfu’s Easter really begins on Palm Sunday when St Spyridon is carried round town, with services held at various points along the way.
+Corfu’s Easter really begins on Palm Sunday when St Spyridon is carried around town, with services held at various points along the way.

-His procession is extremely colourful, led by the bishop and surrounded by the priests in brightly coloured robes.
+His procession is extremely colorful, led by the bishop and surrounded by the priests in brightly colored robes.

 It is preceded by the bands from Corfu Town and outlying villages, and the whole town seems full of music.

 In a way it is the overture to the celebrations of Holy Week, when there are daily services, the religious intensity rising each day.

 Anyone who wants to join in would be wise to look at one of the religious websites explaining the content and meaning of each service.